What is Androgenetic Alopecia?

-In this article we’re going to address the issue of Androgenetic Alopecia, in laymen’s terms it’s called male pattern baldness or hair loss.
+Androgenetic Alopecia, in laymen’s terms is called Male Pattern Baldness or hair loss.
 This is the most common type of hair loss in men.
 This process is mediated by the Genetic Code.
 This is a tendency that we inherit from our parents, from both sides and from multiple generations back.
 It’s poly-genetic and a complex pattern of inheritance, so you can’t say it comes from your dad’s side or mom’s side exclusively.

 Basically we divide the hair follicles into 3 categories (Refer to Image 1):